+I grew up in Maryland, USA and have a degree in English and Religion from Hood College.
 I first came to England in 2003 as a study abroad student at the University of Reading and returned in 2005 to get an MA in Victorian Literature from the University of Leeds.
-Meeting my future husband in 2003 gave me a reason to keep coming back, and I’ve now lived in England for nigh on 10 years.
+Meeting my future husband in 2003 gave me a reason to keep coming back, and I’ve now lived in England continuously for nearly 14 years.

+Jobs and circumstances have kept us circling around the southeast, but we’re currently based in Newbury, Berkshire.
 We maintain connections with nearby Reading, a name that always pleases me as a book-lover even though, of course, it’s actually pronounced ‘Redding’.